mangeot/jibiki/README.md

 Jibiki is a generic platform for managing lexical resources online.
 Any resource in XML format can be imported and then queried and edited online.
+The platform uses the Enhydra object web framework and Postgres database for the data layer.

 For running examples, see:
 - http://www.estfra.ee/